Holidays

 77. Baked Acorn Squash

 Baked acorn squash makes a perfect vehicle for other Thanksgiving dishes, plus it is nutritious.
+The sweetness deepens as it roasts, especially if brushed with a bit of maple or butter and herbs.
 Offer your guests the hollowed out slices and let them fill with their other favorite side dishes.

 78. Cheesy Cauliflower Bake